Hunga Tonga – Hunga Ha’apai Volcano Response

 The AHP Response

-Partners include Plan International Australia, CAN DO (Church Agencies Network Disaster Operations), Oxfam Australia, Save the Children Australia, Civil Society Forum of Tonga, Free Wesleyan Church of Tonga, Live & Learn Tonga, MORDI Tonga Trust, Talitha Project, Tonga Ministry of Education & Training, Tonga National Council of Churches and the Seventh Day Adventist Church of Tonga.
+Partners included Plan International Australia, CAN DO (Church Agencies Network Disaster Operations), Oxfam Australia, Save the Children Australia, Civil Society Forum of Tonga, Free Wesleyan Church of Tonga, Live & Learn Tonga, MORDI Tonga Trust, Talitha Project, Tonga Ministry of Education & Training, Tonga National Council of Churches and the Seventh Day Adventist Church of Tonga.